-- 164 In the case of precipitation, the daily sum at the Hornsund Station is calculated from four measurements obtained from - unfenced Hellmann Rain Gauge at 12:00, 18:00, and 00:00, 06:00 of the following day, with the orifice 200 cm2, placed 1 m - above the ground level.
-The time series of the daily sum of precipitation cover period 1979-2018 with the gap in July 1982. - The influence of the West Spitsbergen Current creates a relatively moist climate in SW Spitsbergen region, which is clearly - 168 reflected in the amount of precipitation.
-In comparison to the other meteorological stations in Spitsbergen (Osuch and - Wawrzyniak, 2017a; Hanssen-Bauer et al., 2019), the annual amount reaching 477 mm is the highest.
-The variability of the - annual sums of precipitation in the period 1983-2018 is shown in Figure 4a.
-The amount of precipitation varies from 230 mm - in 1987 to 805.5 mm in 2016.
-The trend analyses indicated large changes, an increase of 61.6 mm/decade for the annual sums - of precipitation.
+In the case of precipitation, the daily sum at the Hornsund station is calculated from four measurements obtained from an unfenced Hellmann rain gauge at 12:00, 18:00, and 00:00, 06:00 of the following day, with the orifice 200 cm, placed 1 m above the ground level.
+The time series of the daily sum of precipitation cover the period 1979-2018 with a gap in July 1982.

+The influence of the West Spitsbergen Current creates a relatively moist climate in SW Spitsbergen region, which is clearly reflected in the amount of precipitation.
+In comparison to the other meteorological stations in Spitsbergen (Osuch and Wawrzyniak, 2017a; Hanssen-Bauer et al., 2019), the annual amount reaching 477 mm is the highest.
+The variability of the annual sums of precipitation in the period 1983-2018 is shown in Fig. 4a.
+The amount of precipitation varies from 230 mm in 1987 to 805.5 mm in 2016.
+The trend analyses indicated large changes, an increase of 61.6 mm per decade for the annual sums of precipitation.